Populi, Email & Office 365, Computer Use

-When you set up your account, Populi will encourage you to set up two-factor authentication, where it will send you a text message with a code whenever you log in, or log in from a different computer/network, or after a period of time.
-This is not required, and can be removed in settings if you set it and decide against it in the future.
+When you set up your account, Populi will encourage you to set up two-factor authentication using an authenticator app you would install on your phone.
+This is not required, and can be removed in settings if you set it up and decide against it in the future.

 Folders in populi

 You can use the "files" section of Populi to organize and share documents during your academic journey with Reiss-Davis.

 In addition, two folders will be shared with every student: